oroinc/documentation/user_guide/customer_management/common_features_accounts.rst

 - Choose if the tags shall be replaced with the contacts of one account (and which), or if all the tags shall be appended.

-- Click the :guilabel:`Merge` button.
+- Click :guilabel:`Merge`.

-A Master Record with merged data of several accounts will be created.
+A Master Record with the merged data of several accounts will be created.
 The rest of the account details, including details of the customer identities will be appended.